cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     start_vnc
     ```

+    > After starting VNC, you can access the VNC service in two ways:
-    > VNC service can be accessed via a VNC client via the localhost:1 destination or by accessing the [http://localhost:6080/](http://localhost:6080/) on your WebBrowser.
+    > 1. VNC Client: Use a VNC client and connect to localhost:1 to access the graphical interface.
+    > 2. Web Browser: Access the VNC service in your web browser by navigating to http://localhost:6080/vnc.html. `Password:` **cms.cern**

 3. To stop VNC and exit: